discord-net/Discord.Net/docs/guides/concepts/events.md

 This also means that you should not await a task that requests data from Discord's gateway in the same context of an event.
-Since the gateway will wait on all invoked event handlers to finish before processing any additional data from the gateway; this will create a deadlock that will be impossible to recover from.
+Since the gateway will wait on all invoked event handlers to finish before processing any additional data from the gateway, this will create a deadlock that will be impossible to recover from.

 Exceptions in commands will be swallowed by the gateway and logged out